tomat/react-reflorp/README.md

 It takes a function mapping `props` and `context` to entities, and as a second argument an `options` object.

 By default it just injects the available data from the redux store.
 With `load: true` it will actually go fetch the data from the backend, and keep the component informed about that process.

 The actual data and metadata is enclosed inside the `EntityState` and `EntityListState` abstractions, which are described further down.

-## Loading and displaying
+## Loading and displaying: full example

-Passing `hideUntilLoaded: true` in the `options` object will wait for both loads to complete before the wrapped component is mounted.

 ```javascript
 // Board.js